 Jim and Sylvia noted that multiple outcomes could be achieved simultaneously—and, in fact, concurrently move the eat-better needle by leaps and bounds—when critical dynamics are linked and automated.
 My25’s strategic partnership with Walmart is a primary example of how connecting food-related essentials adds value and impact by saving time and keeping purchases in healthy and budget-sensitive lanes.

 We were similarly energized by two additional factors.
 First, stories of engagement and positive health realized by family members and professionals personally interfacing with our resources by way of their connection to an individual utilizing My25 Choice.
 With everyone on the same eat-better page, sustainable habit change for the person with specialized needs was more often occurring.
 And second, subscribing organizations started promoting their My25 outcomes as a way to drive financial and marketing initiatives.
 Basically, wellness was selling . . . well . . . inordinately so for our customers.

 Increasingly . . . “time savings,” “budget worries,” “the criticality of technology,” and “staffing challenges” came up in more and more conversations.
 We thoughtfully took it all in, strategically leveraging our robust foundation and deep understanding of the changing dynamics.
 We expanded My25 capabilities and footprint to help more people with specialized needs and, simultaneously, their allied organizations.
-As a result, we go beyond healthy recipes and menus to catalyze and sustain change; we bring much-needed teeth to “food as medicine” code for people with specialized needs.
+As a result, we strategically go far beyond healthy recipes and menus to catalyze and sustain broad-based change.
+We alone cracked the “food as medicine” code for people with specialized needs.

 Mainstay’s My25 team is comprised of respected nutrition, preventive health, disease management, education, culinary (our chef is a graduate of one of the top culinary schools in the country), technology, human services, and business professionals who expertly and enthusiastically steer our daily efforts and growth.
 We unabashedly love what we do.